-You might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
-Call Cal Coast Financial Corp at (510) 683-9850 to discuss how we can help.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Cal Coast Financial Corp at (510) 683-9850 for details.

 The majority of Adjustable Rate Mortgages are capped, which means they can't go up over a specific amount in a given period of time.
 Some ARMs can't adjust more than 2% per year, regardless of the underlying interest rate.
 Sometimes an ARM has a "payment cap" that guarantees your payment will not go above a certain amount over the course of a given year.
 Plus, the great majority of ARMs feature a "lifetime cap" — this means that the interest rate can't ever exceed the capped percentage.

 ARMs usually start out at a very low rate that usually increases as the loan ages.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
 These types of loans are fixed for 3 or 5 years, then adjust after the initial period.
 Loans like this are often best for borrowers who anticipate moving in three or five years.
 These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the initial lock expires.